proxytranslation/user-docs/dashboard2/pagecache/snapshotsettings.md

 ## Clear

 This part does exactly what the title suggests.
 Choosing to clear a Snapshot removes all content from it.
 Note that until you rebuild the Snapshot, the content itself isn’t deleted completely and can be recovered.
-If you accidentally clear a Snapshot, it’s recommended to immediatelynotify everyone else working on the project not to overwrite it and to contact our support team.
+If you accidentally clear a Snapshot, it’s recommended to immediately notify everyone else working on the project not to overwrite it and to contact our support team.